 Federal Internet Crimes Defense Lawyer

-The internet has become the biggest tool for individuals, entities, businesses, and the government.
-The internet has also become a tool through which crimes, such as fraud, are committed.
-Internet crime has become common and as a result, Federal authorities have been heavily monitoring criminal activity occurring through the internet.
+The Internet has become the biggest tool for individuals, entities, businesses, and the government.
+It has also become a tool through which crimes, such as fraud, are committed.
+Internet crime has become common, and as a result, Federal authorities have been heavily monitoring criminal activity occurring through the Internet.

-What To Expect If your Computers are Seized in a Sex Crime Investigation?
+What To Expect If Your Computers Are Seized

-I've had this happen many, many a time to my clients where the federal government comes in with a search warrant, takes all their computers, takes all their cell phones, any tablets that they have, other items, and then they will sit down with them and ask them questions about who owns these computers; who owns these phones and tablets to try and lock in, so if they find anything they can blame if all on that person.
+I've had this happen many, many times to my clients: The federal government comes in with a search warrant, takes all their computers, cell phones, tablets, and other items, and then sits down with them and asks them questions about who owns these computers and phones and tablets to try and lock in, so if they find anything, they can blame it all on that person.

-That's why we get you in the office and sit down and go over your particular scenario and then we can really get a game plan as to what's going to happen next and what you're going to do to defend yourself.
-But since we did put this out there, I'm going to give you a kind of a feel for what happens next.
+That's why we get you in the office, sit down, and go over your particular scenario.
+Then, we can really develop a game plan for what's going to happen next and what you're going to do to defend yourself.
+But since we did put this out there, I'm going to give you a kind of feel for what happens next.

-I Am Accused Of Putting A Sex Tape Of My Ex Online.
-Is That A Federal Offense?
+I'm Accused Of Putting A Sex Tape Of Ex Online?
+Is that a Federal Crime?

 Putting a sex tape of an ex-partner online falls into the category of revenge porn, which is illegal if posted without the other person's permission.
 If it can be proven that someone posted the images or video, then they could be prosecuted under the revenge porn statute.
 Federal agents do not usually get involved with these types of cases; state governments have special sex crime units that prosecute these types of crimes.